The GSTC Destination Criteria is now being revised, and the first round of consultation is now open to the public:

-To participate in the Destination Criteria revisions in 2018 or other future Criteria revisions and development, and to provide feedback on current Criteria, please sign up here.
+To participate in other future Criteria revisions and development, and to provide feedback on current Criteria, please sign up here.

-The GSTC-Industry Criteria were revised December 2016 and will be due for next review of the need for revision sometime from the beginning of 2020 to late 2021.
+The GSTC-Industry Criteria were revised in December 2016 and will be due for the next review of the need for revision sometime from the beginning of 2020 to late 2021.

 How the GSTC creates and revises Criteria: